ifrunruhin12/bytebook/src/golang/experiment/io-methods-golang.md

 # Input and Output Method in Golang

 ## Why it's necessary?
-We often work with data no matter which sector we are wroking on of Computer Science.
+We often work with data no matter which sector we are working on Computer Science.
 Specially as a competitive programmer, you often have to work with different kind of input and output type.
 Today, we will have a look into those.

 ## 🧠 TL;DR of I/O in Go: